telefonicaid/iotagent-ul/docs/usermanual.md

 ```

 The timestamp will be added as a prefix of the measures themselves, separated by a '|'.
 The attribute will be translated
-to a `TimeInstant` attribute in the final entity.T
+to a `TimeInstant` attribute in the final entity.

 #### Active versus passive attributes